lesleh/Android-CustomFontTextView/Sample/README.md

 # Sample

 An example project showing how to use the custom class.
-The main files of interest is:
+The main file of interest is:

 * [activity_main.xml](src/main/res/layout/activity_main.xml)